near/nearcore/CONTRIBUTING.md

 1. The changes should be thoroughly tested.
 Please refer to [this document](https://github.com/nearprotocol/nearcore/wiki/Writing-tests-for-nearcore) for our testing guidelines and overview of the testing infrastructure.
-2. If you get an issue assigned to you, please post updates at least once a week.
-You are encouraged to submit work-in-progress draft PRs to get early feedback.
+2. Feel free to submit draft PRs to get early feedback and to make sure you are on the right track.
 3. A PR can contain any number of commits and when merged, the commits will be squashed into a single commit.
 4. The PR name should follow the template: `<type>: <name>`.